-- 3 ounces semisweet chocolate, preferably about 60% cacao, finely chopped
+- 3 ounces (85 grams) semisweet chocolate, preferably about 60% cacao, finely chopped

 - 1 ripe but still-firm avocado

-Scrape the ice cream into a freezer-safe container (a shallow metal pan makes for easy scooping later) and put it into the freezer for 1-2 hours, until the ice cream is icy and firm.
-Don’t panic!
-Scoop out servings and let them sit at room temperature for 5-10 minutes return them to their creamy glory.
+- Scoop out servings and let them sit at room temperature for 5-10 minutes to return them to their creamy glory.